aGrUM 3.1.1

 template<typename T1, typename T2>

-INLINE gum::BijectionImplementation< T1, T2, Gen >::BijectionImplementation ( const BijectionImplementation< T1, T2, true > & toCopy)
+gum::BijectionImplementation< T1, T2, Gen >::BijectionImplementation ( const BijectionImplementation< T1, T2, true > & toCopy)

 ◆ BijectionImplementation() [6/6]